-Starting with Windows 10 version 1903 (coming in April 2019) the Sign-in screen gets updated with an acrylic effect.
+Starting with Windows 10 version 1903, May 2019 Update, the Sign-in screen gets updated with an acrylic effect.
 The new effect brings a translucent texture to the experience to help you focus in the sign-in task by moving the actionable controls up in the visual hierarchy while maintaining their accessibility.

 Although it’s a nice visual addition, if this is something you don’t want to see during the sign-in process, you can disable the effect using the Settings app.

 In this guide, you’ll learn the steps to disable the transparency effect in the Sign-in screen after upgrading to Windows 10 version 1903.